EWareNet: Emotion Aware Human Intent Prediction and Adaptive Spatial Profile Fusion for Social Robot Navigation

 \section{Abstract}

-We present \textit{\algoname}, a novel intent-aware social robot navigation algorithm among pedestrians.
-Our approach predicts the trajectory-based pedestrian intent from historical gaits, which is then used for intent-guided navigation taking into account social and proxemic constraints.
-To predict pedestrian intent, we propose a transformer-based model that works on a commodity RGB-D camera mounted onto a moving robot.
+We present \textit{\algoname}, a novel intent and affect-aware social robot navigation algorithm among pedestrians.
+Our approach predicts the trajectory-based pedestrian intent from gait sequence, which is then used for intent-guided navigation taking into account social and proxemic constraints.
+We propose a transformer-based model that works on commodity RGB-D cameras mounted onto a moving robot.
 Our intent prediction routine is integrated into a mapless navigation scheme and makes no assumptions about the environment of pedestrian motion.
-Our navigation scheme consists of a novel obstacle profile representation methodology that is dynamically adjusted based on the pedestrian pose, intent, and emotion.
-The navigation scheme is based on a reinforcement learning algorithm that takes into consideration human intent and robot's impact on human intent, in addition to the environmental configuration.
+Our navigation scheme consists of a novel obstacle profile representation methodology that is dynamically adjusted based on the pedestrian pose, intent, and affect.
+The navigation scheme is based on a reinforcement learning algorithm that takes pedestrian intent and robot's impact on pedestrian intent into consideration, in addition to the environmental configuration.
 We outperform current state-of-art algorithms for intent prediction from 3D gaits.